monerium/smart-contracts/README.md

 ## Development

-To ease the development, deployment and interaction with the token system we're using both testrpc and truffle.
+To ease the development, deployment and interaction with the token system we're using truffle.

-Testrpc simulates full client behavior and makes developing Ethereum applications much faster while Truffle is a development environment, testing framework and asset pipeline for Ethereum.
+Truffle's ganache simulates full client behavior and makes developing Ethereum applications much faster while Truffle is a development environment, testing framework and asset pipeline for Ethereum.

 Development happens on the master branch and we use [Semantic Versioning](http://semver.org) for our tags.
 The first pre-release version deployed on a non-testrpc blockchain is v0.7.0.